Northern Grown Perennials

 thought a name like GILDING THE LILY would fit aptly for this sport as it

-takes something that is already a super hosta and
+takes something that is already a super hosta and adds some gilt.

 We have nice plants available.